marcelm/cutadapt/README.md

 Anchoring 5' adapters
 ---------------------

-If you specify an adapter with the -g (--front) parameter, the adapter may overlap the beginning of the read or occur anywhere within it.
+If you specify an adapter with the `-g` (`--front`) parameter, the adapter may overlap the beginning of the read or occur anywhere within it.
 If it appears within the read, the sequence that precedes it will also be trimmed in addition to the adapter.
-For example, with '-g ADAPTER', these sequences:
+For example, with `-g ADAPTER`, these sequences:

     HELLOADAPTERTHERE
     APTERTHERE

-will both be trimmed to 'THERE'.
-To avoid this, you can prefix the adapter with the character '^'.
+will both be trimmed to `THERE`.
+To avoid this, you can prefix the adapter with the character `^`.
 This will restrict the search that the adapter must be a prefix of the read.
-With '-g ^ADAPTER', only reads like this will be trimmed:
+With `-g ^ADAPTER`, only reads like this will be trimmed:

     ADAPTERHELLO

 Allowing adapters anywhere
 --------------------------

-Cutadapt assumes that any adapter specified via the -a (or --adapter) parameter was ligated to the 3' end of the sequence.
+Cutadapt assumes that any adapter specified via the `-a` (or `--adapter`) parameter was ligated to the 3' end of the sequence.
 This is the correct assumption for at least the SOLiD and Illumina small RNA protocols and probably others.
 The assumption is enforced by the alignment algorithm, which only finds the adapter